 - Include any course activities or lab work that needs to be completed for the week.

 The above format can be modified to meet the needs of individual courses.
-Some courses include a separate folder for assignments, readings and placement information to support easier access to these resources.
-Others include subheadings in the Content section for labs and placement materials.
+Some courses may include a separate folder for assignments, readings, lab content, and placement information to support easy access to key resources.

 Additional folders could include:

-- Recommended Tutorials - Additional course specific tutorials, or more general options such as those for plagiarism or eLearn, can be included in this section to provide students with additional resources to be successful in their studies.
+Additional course specific tutorials, or more general options such as those for plagiarism or the online course, can be included in this section to provide students with additional resources to be successful in their studies.